 The surname lardinar was first found in Yorkshire, where they held a family seat from ancient times.

 This web page shows only a small excerpt of our lardinar research.
-Another 257 words (18 lines of text) covering the years 1170, 1193, 1653, 1684, 1701, 1700, 1653, 1740, 1684, 1768, 1769 and 1793 are included under the topic Early lardinar History in all our PDF Extended History products and printed products wherever possible.
+Another 129 words (9 lines of text) covering the years 1170, 1193, 1653, 1684, 1701, 1700, 1653, 1740, 1684, 1768, 1769 and 1793 are included under the topic Early lardinar History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved. lardinar has been recorded under many different variations, including Lardner, Lardiner, Ladner, Lardnar, Lardaner, Lardinar and many more.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name lardinar or a variant listed above: Roger Lardner, who sailed to America in 1718; and Martin Lardner to New York in 1848.
 During the American Civil War Captain Lardner, commanding the Union battleship ".